signalogic/SigSRF_SDK/mediaTest_readme.md

 > 0x40000 (ANALYTICS_MODE) - operate in analytics mode.
 Telecom mode is the default<br/>
 > 0x80000 (ENABLE_AUTO_ADJUST_PUSH_RATE) - use a queue balancing algorithm for packet push rate.
 Typically applied when packet arrival timestamps can't be used<br/>
 > 0x4000000 (DISABLE_DORMANT_SESSION_DETECTION) - disable detection of sessions containing stream SSRCs that "take over", or re-use, another other stream SSRC, in which case mediaMin's default action is to flush the earlier stream's jitter buffer, considering it to be dormant.
 However in some applications it's expected that different streams will have the same SSRC, in which case flushing is unwanted and this flag should be applied.
 Examples include interception or call recording of the same stream at different points during its transmission<br/>
-> 0x8000000 (DISABLE_JITTER_BUFFER_OUTPUT_PCAPS) - disable xxx_jbN.pcap files generated by mediaMin, for example if they are not used or contributing to unwanted file space usage<br/>
+> 0x8000000 (ENABLE_JITTER_BUFFER_OUTPUT_PCAPS) - enable xxx_jbN.pcap files generated by mediaMin, for example if they are not used or contributing to unwanted file space usage<br/>
 > 0x100000000000000 (ENABLE_TIMESTAMP_MATCH_MODE) - enable timestamp-match mode, which depends only on input stream arrival and RTP timestamps, with no wall clock reference.
 This is useful for reprocibility / repeatability reasons, for example in bulk pcap processing modes.
 Note however that any timestamp inaccuracies -- such as clock drift, post-gap restart, wrong packet rates -- may cause incorrect output timing and lack of synchronization between streams</br>
 > 0x400000000000000 (SHOW_PACKET_ARRIVAL_STATS) - show packet arrival stats in mediaMin summary stats display, including average interval between packets and average packet jitter vs stream ptime.
 These stats differ somewhat from Wireshark, as they apply only to media packets and exclude SID and DTMF packets</br>